 Watch the 2019 YEW Interns discuss why writing is important to them, why the MWC is important, and why they wanted to participate in YEW (video by Jeff Moore)

-Young Emerging Writers Summer Internship Program 2023 — Applications are Being Accepted Now!
+Young Emerging Writers Summer Internship Program 2024 — Applications Open 1/1/24!

 YEW Interns, Staff, Alumni, and Friends, July 22, 2021 (photo by Erica Eastland)